alanjohnck/backend-task/Readme.md

-# Backend Task - Company Activity Reporting API
+# Company Activity Reporting API

-A Node.js Express API for managing and reporting company activity data including companies, teams, members, and their activities.
+A RESTful API built with Node.js and Express for managing and reporting company activity data.
+Track companies, teams, members, and their daily activities with comprehensive reporting features.

 ## 📁 Project Structure